NixRTR/nixos-router/docs/setup.md

 ## Network Configuration

-Before deploying, update these settings in `configuration.nix`:
+Before deploying, update these settings in `router-config.nix` (and adjust `configuration.nix` if you need additional customization):

 - **WAN interface**: Physical interface connected to your ISP
 - **LAN interfaces**: Ethernet ports for your local network
-- **IP ranges**: DHCP pool and router IP
+- **IP ranges**: DHCP pool, lease time, and router IP
 - **WAN credentials**: PPPoE username/password or static IP settings

 ## Post-Installation